0glabs/0g-serving-user-broker/README.md

 ### Step 3: List Available Services

-You can retrieve a list of services offered:
+You can retrieve a list of services.

 ```typescript
 /**